Gooseverse/Escrow-Smart-Contract/README.md

 ## Getting Started

-tips appreciated but not recuired
+tips appreciated but not required
 Gooseverse.eth

 ### Prerequisites